wissalsoudani/Simplifying-Data-Processing-with-Elasticsearch-and-Java/README.md

-# Adelan Test Recruitment Java Program
-🚀 **Program developed by Wissal Soudani for the technical recruitment test.**

----

 ## 📋 Project Description
 This program is an efficient solution to parse and index large XML files into Elasticsearch while adhering to memory and performance constraints.